gentimes

 1. Generate daily time ranges by specifying dates

-Generates daily time ranges from April 1 to April 5 in 2018.
-This search generates four intervals covering one day periods aligning with the calendar days April 1, 2, 3, and 4, during 2018.
+Generates daily time ranges from April 4 to April 7 in 2021.
+This search generates events up to the end time, but not including the end time.
+This search generates three intervals covering one day periods aligning with the calendar days April 4, 5, and 6, during 2021.
+The gentimes command generates events up to the end time, but not including the end time.

 2. Generate daily time ranges by specifying relative times